aaronzirbes/grails-cargo-deploy/README.md

 grails-deploy
 =============

-The deploy plugin for Grails
+The servlet container deployment plugin for Grails